simonusher/p4/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the GNU GPLv3 License.
-See `LICENSE` for more information.
+See `COPYING` for more information.